TonyFlury/repeatedtestframework/README.rst

 Getting Started
 ---------------

-The following code snippet will illustrate the simplest use of the Framework to excute a small number of test case against the multiplication operation - a trivial example which is still illustrative of the key points.
+The following code snippet will illustrate the simplest use of the Framework to execute a small number of test case against the multiplication operation - a trivial example which is still illustrative of the key points.

 .. code-block:: python

-    from RepeatedTestFramework import RepeatedTestFramework
+    from GenerateTestMethods import GenerateTestMethods

     def test_method_wrapper(index, a, b, result):
         def test_method(self):